luke0545/Habitual-iOS/README.md

 The ‘Add Habit Form’ page allows users to add new habits and includes all data needed to add a new habit row to the database.
 The ‘Activity Page’ gives users a visual representation of their progress for a single or multiple habits over a 7-day period.
 Tapping on the greyed-out habits will show/hide their corresponding-colored line on the chart at the top.

+<h4>Project Risks</h4>
+The core risk during the planning of this project was that I had no experience in Swift or mobile development in general at that point.
+I made sure to research documentation and know that the features I proposed in my planning were all feasible with the tech that I planned to use.

 <h4>Non-Functional Requirement (NFR):</h4>
 An NFR for the app will restrict the iPhones that are supported to iPhones 12-15 max and iOS 17+.
 The iOS requirement was chosen because of the possibility of adding a widget later on, which is only supported on iOS 17+.

 <h4>Operational Support Design:</h4>
 Logging will be supported through the API and will log errors, stack traces and important events including user account activity.

+<h4>Development and Current State</h4>
+There are a few features I would still like to flesh-out and continue to develop that are not complete at this point:
+1. Navigation still needs to be fully implemented
+2. Activity View doesn't currently calculate repetition differences from week to week
+3. API currently not hosted